 You can also think small if you'd like.
 A charitable registry—or swapping out wedding favors to donate money in your guests' names—can have a more local impact, too.
 Blueprint Registry offers an option to create a cash registry for local charities as well, which has become the most common choice among couples on the site.

-Choosing which organization will be gifted with your support can be overwhelming—but with so many worthy causes, you can't go wrong choosing something personal to you and your fiancé.
-A couple who has lost a family member due to a certain illness might donate to research efforts around that illness; if they rescued a pet together they might donate to a charity that aids animals in need.
-This is just another way to personalize the wedding celebration while giving back.
+Choosing which organization will be gifted with your support can be overwhelming, but with so many worthy causes, you can't go wrong choosing something personal to you and your fiancé.
+A couple who has lost a family member due to a certain illness might donate to research efforts around that illness.
+If they rescued a pet together, they might donate to a charity that aids animals in need.
+This is just another way to personalize their wedding celebration while giving back.
 Whatever you choose, know that you're making a difference by paying all that wedding generosity forward.

 Keep the party going with a donation to this group that hosts birthday parties—complete with presents, cake, decorations and games—for homeless children living in shelters or transitional housing across the country.
 Last year, the group's volunteers threw more than 180 bashes, and with additional donations and new partnerships with brands like the super yummy Nothing Bundt Cakes and others, The Birthday Party Project aims to host at least 371 in 2016.

 This growing group of volunteer pilots, drivers, and animal rescue workers transport animals at risk of being euthanized (typically at high kill shelters) to areas where they are more likely to be adopted—while they are taken care of in foster homes.
 Founded in 2015 by a pilot, the non-profit is based in southeastern Pennsylvania and currently pays the $300 to $500 cost of each transport out of pocket.
 With a little more funding, the group plans to outfit its own dedicated aircraft specifically designed to transport furry friends.